mihi4/F-16_Instruments/README.md

 ***

+## !!!
+Use those files at your own risk !!!

+All the files are free to use under the GNUGPLv3

-If you would like the files and my work and want to support me/say thankyou with an icecream, coffee or pizza, you can use paypal.me to to so ;)
+If you find those files useful and would like to support me with an icecream, coffee or pizza, you can use paypal.me to to so ;)
 [Paypal.me](https://paypal.me/MichiHirczy)